Phalcode/gamevault-docs/docs/server-docs/plugins.md

 ## Example Plugins

 You can check out some example plugins provided by Phalcode [here](https://github.com/Phalcode/gamevault-backend-example-plugins) to see how plugins are structured and developed.
+The recommended reference is the [Release Radar](https://github.com/Phalcode/gamevault-backend-example-plugins/tree/main/v1/release-radar) example — a useful plugin that publishes the most recently added games into the server news.